ga4gh/va-spec/docs/source/index.rst

 Consult the pages on this site for information about the specification and how to use it.

-Readers may wish to review this annotated :ref:`data example <variant-pathogenicity-statement>`, to see an end product of the modeling framework before diving in to the documentation.
+Readers may wish to review this annotated :ref:`data example <variant-pathogenicity-statement-example>`, to see an end product of the modeling framework before diving in to the documentation.

 * :ref:`Introduction <introduction>`
    An entry point for understanding the VA-Spec and how its components are developed, with links to more detailed content.